 Essentially, a person's credit score can be used by lenders to help them make decisions about who they will lend money to and how much.
 A high credit score generally indicates that a person is likely to be able to make repayments on time.
 Lenders tend to prefer such customers as there is at least some historical evidence that this individual can manage their finances and subsequently repay credit.
 Ultimately, lenders want to make sure that they are able to recoup the money they lend out.
-As such, if you have a low credit score you may not be able to be approved for loans or mortgages, rent property, or get a credit card or mobile phone contract.
+As such, if you have a very bad credit score you may not be able to be approved for loans or mortgages, rent property, or get a credit card or mobile phone contract.

 If you have a so called "thin credit file" you may also face difficulty securing credit.
 Having a thin file means that there is not a lot of data available on your credit history, and therefore it does not provide strong evidence for either positive or negative credit history.
 This is often the case for young people who have not had time to establish a credit history, individuals who do not have credit cards, or those who have just recently come to live in the UK (credit history does not get transferred between countries).

 While a bad credit rating can affect your everyday life by restricting your access to products and services involving credit (mortgages, credit cards, payday loans), it can get especially difficult when financial emergencies crop up.
 Many companies are likely to deny you credit if you have a low credit score.
 That being said, it is not an impossible feat!
 There are lenders out there willing to provide bad credit loans online with an instant decision to those with a less than ideal credit history.